lifebit-ai/phewas/docs/cb_integration_phewas.md

-# CB integration with GWAS pipeline
+# CB integration with pheWAS pipeline

 CB output needs to be prepared and fed into pheWAS pipeline so users have an end-to-end experience.